MIDATAcooperative/open-midata-server/apps/text/README.md

 text
 ====

-HDC app for creating plain text records (with a title and content).
+MIDATA app for creating plain text records (with a title and content).